thomseddon/udp-replicator/README.md

 We needed a way to take a single netflow stream and send it to multiple endpoints.
 As this is a generic UDP replicator, it can be used for any traffic such as netflow, syslog etc.

-You could use iptables, (like Zapier)[https://zapier.com/engineering/iptables-replication/], but we wanted something we could easily deploy into our kubernetes cluster.
+You could use iptables, [like Zapier](https://zapier.com/engineering/iptables-replication/), but we wanted something we could easily deploy into our kubernetes cluster.
 There are also a number of existing UDP proxies, but non of the popular ones support replication.
 There are also a small number of replicators, but these all seem to be mostly unmaintained/untested toy projects with little documentation.

 ## Usage